 Knowing the signs and symptoms of bipolar disorder can help ensure that a person gets the treatment they need.

-There is no single cause of bipolar disorder or substance use disorder.
-There are many risk factors that contribute to bipolar disorder, including brain structure and functioning, genetics, and family history.
-Substance abuse can also be major risk factor for bipolar disorder.
+There is no single cause of bipolar disorders or substance use disorders.
+Many risk factors contribute to bipolar disorder.

 A person with bipolar disorder may have a different brain structure from someone without bipolar disorder.
 The brain abnormalities of bipolar disorder generally occur in the prefrontal cortex.
 This brain deformity may be responsible for the mood shifts that people with bipolar disorder experience.

-Researchers have found that people with certain genes are more likely to develop bipolar disorder.
+Researchers have found that people with specific genes are more likely to develop bipolar disorder.
 Genes, however, are not the only risk factor for bipolar disorder.
-Some studies have found that, though one identical twin may develop bipolar disorder, the other twin doesn’t always develop the same disorder.
-Identical twins share all of the same genes.
+Although one identical twin may develop bipolar disorder, some studies have found that the other twin doesn’t always develop the same disorder.

 Bipolar disorder, like substance use disorder, tends to run in the family.
 Children or siblings of a person with bipolar disorder are more likely to develop the same disorder, yet most people with a family history of bipolar disorder will not develop the illness.